Key Changes of v2

 ## Creating a bun server protected by Unkey

-After selecting both permissions, click `Create New Key` at the bottom of the page and copy the generated key to your `.env` file.
+After selecting both permissions, click `Create New Key` at the bottom of the modal and copy the generated key to your `.env` file.

 For security reasons, this key can not be shown again.
 In case you lose it, you need to create a new one.